 Perisa Davutoglu

 Welcome!
-I am a Ph.D. candidate at the University of Pittsburgh and an Andrew W. Mellon Predoctoral Fellow for the 2024-2025 academic year.
-I specialize in international relations and political methodology with a focus on political violence, civil wars, forced displacement, and refugee policies.
-My research has recently been published in the Review of International Organizations and International Interactions.
+I am a Ph.D. candidate at the University of Pittsburgh and an Andrew W. Mellon Predoctoral Fellow for the 2024–2025 academic year.
+I specialize in international relations and political methodology, focusing on political violence, civil wars, forced displacement, and refugee policies.
+My work has been published in the Review of International Organizations and International Interactions.